narasimha-31/Houston_Demographics_Map/README.md

 This web application maps out Houston's neighborhoods with real-time interactivity.
 Click or search to reveal estimated **population**, **median income**, and **education levels** by area.

-> 💡 Built from scratch with a focus on simplicity, clarity, and mobile responsiveness.

 <hr style="border: 1px solid #000000;" />